samothx/NNToolkit/README.md

 ```
 Unfortunately so far I was not able to find a network willing to learn this function.
 Meanwhile I have fallen back to the following fuzzy implementation that performs only little
-better but allows me to create bigger datasets that m = 2^n:
+better but allows me to create bigger datasets than m = 2^n:
 ```python
     def rand_data(n,m):
         x = np.random.rand(n,m)